What electrical installation work can I do after becoming a Domestic Installer?

 Rather than using a spur, you can also add sockets into the ring circuit like so.
 As you are only adding to the existing circuit this classes as minor work and wouldn’t need notifying to building control.

-It’s not unusual for a house to have only the one light fitting in each room living room, as tastes and fashions change.
-However, it has become common to replace these with alternatives, such as down lighters, especially in rooms such as the kitchen.
+It’s not unusual for a house to have only the one light fitting in each room.
+However, as tastes and fashions change, it has become common to replace these with alternatives, such as down lighters, especially in rooms such as the kitchen.

 In this example below, the kitchen has two strip lights.